iosClassForBeginner/mapApp-en/README.md

   <div style="text-align:center"><img src ="https://github.com/iosClassForBeginner/mapApp-en/blob/master/Resourses/smaple.gif" /></div>

-  Thank you for visiting the account.
-We are going to make simple mapp app in an hour.
-If you like to study yourself beforehands, or review about what you'd learned, please use the material.
+  Thank you for visiting our account.
+We are going to make a simple map app in an hour.
+If would you like to study yourself before hands-on, or review what yo have learned in the session, please use the following material.

 ## We are providing free hands-on on a monthly basis
   Meetup
   https://www.meetup.com/iOS-Development-Meetup-for-Beginner/

-## We also held face-to-face or group lesson for someone interested in making iOS app themselves
+## We also hold face-to-face or group lesson for indivisual interested in making iOS app themselves
   http://ios-class-for-beginner.esy.es/

 ## Full procedure